Joshua Kimmich defends COVID-19 vaccine stance as Bayern Munich win again | DW | 23.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Bayern Munich midfielder Joshua Kimmich has defended his decision not to get vaccinated, insisting he is "not a corona denier or antivaxxer."
+Bayern Munich midfielder Joshua Kimmich defended his decision not to get vaccinated, insisting he is "not a corona denier or anti-vaxxer."
 He was quizzed on the subject after his team's Bundesliga win over Hoffenheim.

 For the second time in a week, Bayern Munich cruised to victory without Julian Nagelsmann watching on, the 34-year-old having tested positive for COVID-19 in Lisbon on Wednesday.

-But, despite a comfortable 4-0 win over Hoffenheim, the subject of coronavirus still dominated, with Joshua Kimmich confirming pre-match reports in German tabloid Bild that he is one of five Bayern players who are yet to get vaccinated.
+But, despite a comfortable 4-0 win over Hoffenheim, the subject of coronavirus still dominated, with Joshua Kimmich confirming pre-match reports in German tabloid Bild that he is yet to be vaccinated, with several other Bayern players believed to have refused the vaccine.

 "I have concerns about the lack of long-term studies," he told broadcaster Sky Sport.
 "I am of course aware of my responsibility.
 I follow all hygiene measures and get tested every two to three days.
 Everyone should make the decision for themselves."